 Never overload, tow or carry cargo improperly.
 Safely reduce speed according to terrain conditions when carrying cargo or pulling a trailer, and avoid hills and rough terrain.
 Allow greater distance for braking, especially on inclined surfaces.
 Always secure cargo as low as possible to reduce the effect of a higher center of gravity.
 Failure to follow the recommendations here could cause changes in vehicle handling which could lead to an accident.

-TOTAL VEHICLE WEIGHT 1-UP Models 993 kg (2,189 lb) Includes vehicle in running order, operator, carg 2-UP Models 1 046 kg (2,306 lb) tongue weight and added accessories
+TOTAL VEHICLE WEIGHT 1-UP Models 1.0401 (2.2001-) Includes vehicle in running order, operator, cargo, 2-UP Models 1 046 kg (2,306 lb) tongue weight and added accessories